glinesbdev/moongarden/README.md

-  --path      : Relative path of the input files - Default ./src --out       : Relative path of the output files - Default ./out --verbose   : Shows the build output - Defalt false -h, --help  : Show this help text
+  --path      : Relative path of the input files - Default ./src --out       : Relative path of the output files - Default ./out --verbose   : Shows the build output - Defalt false --watch     : Watches for files changes and copies from [path] to [out] - Default false -h, --help  : Show this help text
 ```

+### About --watch

+The `--watch` command relies on [entr][2] to watch when the .fnl files change as you save your work.
+Entr works on UNIX based systems and will need to be installed locally.
+Moon Garden will tell you if you don't have Entr installed if you try to use the `--watch` flag.
+You can use [WSL][3] (Windows Subsystem for Linux) when using Windows.

 ## License